Top 20 Group and Team Psychology Experiments for Leaders (Workplace Takeaways)

 19. The Hawthorne Effect (1924-1932)

-Study: The Hawthorne Effect refers to a phenomenon where individuals modify their behavior in response to being observed.
-This was first identified during a series of experiments at Western Electric’s Hawthorne Works in Chicago from 1924 to 1932 (though the term was coined by John French in 1953).
+Study: The Hawthorne Effect refers to a phenomenon where individuals modify their behaviour in response to being observed.
+This was first identified during a series of experiments at Western Electric’s Hawthorne Works in Chicago from 1924 to 1932 (though the term was coined by John French in 1953 and commonly attributed to Lansdsberger, 1958).
 The goal of the original study was to determine whether improving lighting would increase worker productivity.
 Surprisingly, regardless of whether lighting was improved or dimmed, productivity increased simply because the workers believed they were being watched.

 Methodology: The original study consisted of multiple phases.
 In one phase, researchers altered the lighting in the workspaces of a group of workers, and then measured changes in productivity.
 In subsequent phases, they altered other working conditions such as break times, work hours, and wages to see if these changes had any effect.
 The consistent result was that productivity increased, even when the changes were reversed or made worse.

 Reanalysis in the 2000s: The Hawthorne Effect has since been revisited in modern organisational psychology, particularly in relation to employee performance monitoring.
-Studies in the 2000s expanded on the idea, showing that even today, employees tend to work more efficiently when they know they’re being observed, whether by supervisors or through performance tracking systems.
+Studies in the 2000s expanded on the idea, showing that even today, employees tend to work more efficiently when they know they’re being observed, whether by supervisors or through performance tracking systems as long as this is not approached in a way that suggests lack of trust of course!

 Findings: The study concluded that it wasn’t the environmental changes that drove increased productivity, but rather the workers’ awareness of being monitored.
 When employees feel their efforts are being seen and valued, they are more likely to engage and perform at a higher level.